Relevance (relevance)

 What it does:

-• Uses claims extracted from the claims_extraction
+• Uses claims extracted from the claims_extraction.

-• Uses the question as relevance target
+• Uses the input as relevance target.

 Skip behavior: